a group of college students in fun poses

 Reproducing historically accurate clothing in a museum setting encompasses a multitude of skills and processes, including research and development, the use of period and modern construction techniques, and the ability to share this knowledge and skill with the guests who visit Plimoth Patuxet Museums.
 The Historical Clothing and Textiles intern will experience the unique day-to-day workings of a wardrobe shop in a museum environment including learning, practicing, and applying skills in period and modern construction techniques, pattern drafting, and 17th-century accessories (thread-wrapped buttons, hat-making, etc.).
 Depending on the intern’s course of study, interest, and experience, there may be opportunities to conduct historical research with access to departmental and museum libraries.

-• Learn to construct garments from individual measurements to final fitting and finishing with guidance from Historical Clothing & Textiles Manager;
+• Learn to construct garments from individual measurements to final fitting and finishing with guidance from Historical Clothing & Textiles Supervisor;

 • Assist in the maintenance of wardrobe pieces for the 17th-Century English Village including mending, laundry, inventory tracking, ordering supplies, participating in fittings, etc.